-R410A refrigerant has a higher operating pressure in comparison to R22 refrigerant and, therefore, all piping system materials installed must have a higher resisting pressure than the materials traditionally used in R22 systems.
+R410A refrigerant has a higher operating pressure in comparison to R22 refrigerant.
+All piping system materials installed must have a higher resisting pressure than the materials traditionally used in R22 systems.

-R410A refrigerant is an azeotrope of R32 and R125, mixed at 50:50, so the ozone depletion potential (ODP) is 0.
+R410A refrigerant is an azeotrope of R32 and R125, mixed at 50:50.
+The ozone depletion potential (ODP) is 0.

-O Do not place refrigerant cylinder in direct sunlight.
-Refrigerant cylinder may explode causing severe injury or death.
+• O Do not place refrigerant cylinder in direct sunlight.
+Refrigerant cylinder will explode causing severe injury or death.